CIS-BWE: Chaos-Informed Speech Bandwidth Extension: Comprehensive Analysis

 \subsection{Hyperparameter and Configuration}

-The training of NDSI-BWE is completed with carefully chosen hyperparameters.
+The training of CIS-BWE involves carefully chosen hyperparameters.
 Learning rate is initialized with $2\times10^{-4}$ with exponential decay after each epoch with a decay factor of 0.999.
-AdamW optimizer with B1 = 0.8, B2 = 0.99, and a weight decay of 0.01 are used for stable convergence.
+AdamW optimizer with $\beta_1$ = 0.8, and $\beta_2$ = 0.99, and a weight decay of 0.01 are used for stable convergence.
 We use a batch size of 16 to balance between computational efficiency and memory utilization.
-All models are trained for a total of 50 epochs.
-We use four NVIDIA RTX 4090 GPUs and Intel(R) Xeon(R) Silver 4310 CPUs (2.10 GHz) as a computational platform.
-For distributed training and potential scalability, we use the NCCL backend and TCP initialization.
-We use an Anaconda virtual environment with Python 3.9.21, PyTorch 2.0.0+cu118, Torchaudio 0.15.0+cu118, Torchvision 0.15.0+cu118, and CUDA Toolkit 11.8.0.
+All models are trained for a total of 50 epochs and per epoch takes around 25 minutes. \textbf{We list all the hyperparameters in Appendix \ref{subsec:hyperparameters}.} We use NVIDIA RTX-4090 GPU and AMD Ryzen 9 7950X3D 16-Core CPU for computation.